dreamportdev/Osdev-Notes/99_Appendices/E_Cross_Compilers.md

 /path/to/binutils_src/configure --target=$TARGET --with-sysroot --disable-nls --disable-werror
 ```

-At this point the configure script has generate a makefile for us with our requested options, now we can do the usual series of commands:
+At this point the configure script has generated a makefile for us with our requested options, now we can do the usual series of commands:

 ```bash
 make